emomron2025/Winesis-Scorebot/README.md

      - `-vuln_name`: The name to print out for the vuln.
 Format as a string.
      - `-points`: The number of points to award for solving the vuln.
 Format as an int.
      - Use cases include insecure services, persistent malware, The Goose, etc.
+  - `CheckGroupPolicy -secstring` "policy with value" `-vuln_name` "vuln name" `-points` #
+    - Checks a group policy
+    - `-secstring`: The string to search for within secedit /export /cfg.
+Run the command yourself first and copy the output for best results.
+    - `vuln_name`: The name to print out for the vuln.
+Format as a string.
+    - `points`: The number of points to award for solving the vuln.
+Format as an int.

 ## Other Notes
  - If you update the scorebot online, it may take a few minutes for the changes to be reflected in the image